DYNAMICS OF

 external driving force also acts on the system and the driving frequency is

-less than the natural frequency of oscillation .
-If and as the driving force increases from zero to larger values,
+less than the natural frequency of oscillation When

 the strength of the driving force exceeds a critical value, the motion